Wormhole616/ProjectHoroscope/README.md

 ## Usage

 The user enters their birthday in the field(s) provided and click the Submit button.
-From there, the user is able to toggle and view different results about their sun symbol, element, and their horoscope.
-If the user opens the Dev Tools in Google Chrome, they can see the information resulting from the API call being made, from which the Results are pulled and displayed.
+From there, the user is able to toggle and view different results about their sun symbol, element, and their horoscope as well as their Chinese zodiac sign.
+If the user opens the Dev Tools in Google Chrome, they can see the information resulting from the API calls being made, from which the Results are pulled and displayed seamlessly.

+## Features
+StellarScopes features multiple server side API's which display the data tastefully using CSS Tailwind.

 ## Credits

 Teaching Assistant Alexander Yu assisted throuhout the project with troubleshooting code and guidance as to how different elements of site could be approached.
+Our Instructor Mantas Andrijauskas also assisted with obstacles we faced when merging our code together.

-## Liscence
+## License

 MIT Liscence